-Our current administrative staff includes Principal Jamie Spinks and Assistant Principal Julie Hathaway.
+Our current administrative staff includes Principal - Dr. Jamie Spinks.
+Assistant Principal - Mrs. Julie Hathaway, and Administrative Assistant - Mrs. Nurit' Sexton.
 Under this leadership team, we plan to continue to grow our efforts to make Mauldin the best elementary school in Greenville County!
 Parental involvement is critical to our success and is strong at Mauldin Elementary School.
 In the 2013-14 school year, the Mauldin Elementary School PTA Volunteer Program logged in more than 52,000 volunteer hours.
 The PTA was recognized for its Membership Promotion award at the state convention.
-Parents and the community members are involved in many volunteers opportunities such as SEEDS, backpack program, room coordinators, "extra hands" for duplicating, posting bulletin boards, laminating, assisting with lunch, school projects, office help, etc. A team of very dedicated teachers and parents lead our PTA and make decisions involving programs, fundraising, grounds beautification, and other areas of enrichment or needs.
+Parents and the community members are involved in many volunteers opportunities such as SEEDS, backpack program, room coordinators, "extra hands" to run copies, posting bulletin boards, laminating, assisting with lunch, school projects, office help, etc. A team of very dedicated teachers and parents lead our PTA and make decisions involving programs, fundraising, grounds beautification, and other areas of enrichment or needs.
 Our working parents help with quick jobs that can be done before or after work, such as cutting, stapling, or baking at home.
 Our School Improvement Council (SIC) has also become an important force for parents and community members.
 All stakeholders are actively involved in making important decisions to better our school.
 Mauldin Elementary also has partnerships with various local businesses such as; our local Kiwanis Club which supports our quarterly "Terrific Kid" program.
 Many companies in our community have donated money or discounted services for the improvements at our school including the paved path curbing in the butterfly garden and fund raising efforts for our playground